-The essay is graded using this Scoring Guide on a scale of 1-36.
+You will receive a total of 5 scores for the essay: a single subject-level writing score reported on a range of 2-12, and four domain scores, also 2-12, that are based on an analytic scoring rubric.
+The essay is graded using this Scoring Guide on a scale of 1-6.
 Each of two graders will score your essay on a scale of 1-6 in each of four writing domains: Ideas and Analysis, Development and Support, Organization, and Language Use and Conventions.
 If there is more than a point difference between the scores given by the two graders, an additional grader will be brought in to ensure fairness.
 Each domain score is calculated from the sum of the two readers' scores.
-The total writing score is calculated from the domain scores.
+The writing score is the rounded average of the domain scores.
 An image of the essay will be available to your high school and the colleges to which you send your ACT score report for that date.Back to the Top

 The average ACT score is about a 21.
 Up-to-date information on average ACT scores can be found on this website.Back to the Top

 Generally, scores are available online 2 weeks after the day of the test.
 You should receive them in the mail within 8 weeks.Back to the Top

 There are several things you MUST bring with you to the test:

 In addition to these required items, you should also bring: